Skip to content

 Confirm the Intent

 class MyCheckoutActivity : AppCompatActivity() { // ... fun onPaymentSheetResult(paymentSheetResult: PaymentSheetResult) { when(paymentSheetResult) { is PaymentSheetResult.Canceled -> { // Customer canceled - you should probably do nothing. } is PaymentSheetResult.Failed -> { print("Error: ${paymentSheetResult.error}") // PaymentSheet encountered an unrecoverable error.
-You can display the error to the user, log it, etc. } is PaymentSheetResult.Completed -> { // Display, for example, an order confirmation screen print("Completed") } } } }
+You can display the error to the user, log it, and so on } is PaymentSheetResult.Completed -> { // Display, for example, an order confirmation screen print("Completed") } } } }

 Create a SetupIntent